 |Out Dataset Name||60||Alphanumeric, _ and space are supported here|

 Fetch tasks support data sources from SFDC, MDA (Redshift Only), and Data Spaces.

 Each field in every task can have a field label input by the user which will be used as a field alias while querying and as a header in the csv result.
 While querying from usage data, if any of these field aliases contains reserved keyword, you must modify the Output Field Label name before clicking SAVE, otherwise it displays an error message.

 Picklist and Multipicklist includes/excludes filtering is supported with MDA.

 Transform tasks include Merge, Pivot, and Aggregation.

 Merge task does not support filters.
-Aggregation and Pivot Tasks support filters.
+Transformation and Pivot Tasks support filters.

 The following table lists various collections which are supported/not supported in Bionic Rules.